Marcus Semien Preview, Player Props: Rangers vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 4.02 team ERA that ranks 12th among all MLB pitching staffs.
+- The Brewers' 4.05 team ERA ranks 12th across all league pitching staffs.

-- Brewers pitchers combine to rank 22nd in baseball in home runs given up (153 total, 1.3 per game).
+- Brewers pitchers combine to rank 24th in baseball in home runs surrendered (155 total, 1.3 per game).

-- Woodruff gets the start for the Brewers, his fifth of the season.
-He is 2-1 with a 1.99 ERA and 26 strikeouts in 22 2/3 innings pitched.
+- The Brewers are sending Peralta (9-8) to make his 24th start of the season as he aims for his 10th victory.
+He is 9-8 with a 4.01 ERA and 157 strikeouts through 128 2/3 innings pitched.

-- In his last appearance on Saturday, the righty tossed 6 1/3 innings against the Chicago White Sox, giving up two earned runs while surrendering four hits.
+- His most recent appearance was on Sunday against the Chicago White Sox, when the righty threw six scoreless innings while giving up four hits.

-- The 30-year-old has an ERA of 1.99, with 10.3 strikeouts per nine innings, in four games this season.
-Opponents have a .188 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.